html-next/ember-gestures/README.md

 `ember install ember-gestures`

-## Out of the Box
+# Features

+## Fastclick via touch-action CSS and the Hammer-time Polyfill

+### Touch-action

+All components available via `ember-gestures` have a `style` attribute set to `touch-action: manipulation; -ms-touch-action: manipulation`.
+All `link-components` and elements with actions on them are modified to also have this style attribute.

+### Components

+Components available by default include `context-element`, `fast-action`, and `fast-async`.

+### Polyfill

+`ember-gestures` uses [hammer-time](https://github.com/hammerjs/hammer-time) as a polyfill for `touch-action` CSS to enable cross-platform `fastclick`.
+This polyfill works based on the presence of `style="touch-action: <foo>;"` being present on an element.

+## Gestures via HammerJS

-When you run the default blueprint (runs by default when you do `ember install` or by `ember g ember-gestures`), this addon will install [HammerJS 2.0.5](https://github.com/hammerjs/hammer.js).
+When you run the default blueprint (runs by default when you do `ember install` or by `ember g ember-gestures`), this addon will install [HammerJS 2.1.x](https://github.com/hammerjs/hammer.js).

 The addon wires HammerJS into your app as a global (Hammer), and provides various means by which to use HammerJS in your app.
 All manager instances created by this addon will emit domEvents, which Ember has been configured to utilize.
-This means that using Hammer with Ember is just like using any other event with ember, you add event handlers to your views or components.
+This means that using Hammer with Ember is just like using any other event with ember, you add event handlers to your components.

 For example
 ```